wso2/docs-is/en/includes/guides/customize/actions/understanding-actions.md

 ### Responses {{product_name}} expects

-Your service must handle the action by responding to the request from WSO2 Identity Server.
+Your service must handle the action by responding to the request from {{product_name}}.
 The JSON payload of your response may include different action statuses and can contain an operations object to indicate state or flow changes.
 The specifics of these statuses and operations depend on the action type.

 ### Time out and retry

-When WSO2 Identity Server calls an external service, it enforces a default read timeout of five seconds and a connection timeout of two seconds.
-WSO2 Identity Server will attempt at most one retry for the following HTTP status codes received from your service:
+When {{product_name}} calls an external service, it enforces a default read timeout of five seconds and a connection timeout of two seconds. {{product_name}} will attempt at most one retry for the following HTTP status codes received from your service:

 <table>
 <thead>